The Importance of Baby Teeth

 Moreover, if an untreated infection arises in one or multiple teeth, it can spread to other areas of the body and possibly be life-threatening.
 Avoid scary medical complications altogether by encouraging your child to brush their teeth at least twice a day and floss daily.

 Baby teeth play a large role in your child’s oral health.
 Despite their short stay, they should be taken care of just like adult teeth.
-Our pediatric dentist in Hudsonville, MI, can help make preventive care a priority in addition to regular teeth brushing and flossing at home.
+Our children’s dentist in Hudsonville, MI, can help make preventive care a priority.
 Schedule an appointment online or call Hudsonville Dental Kids today at (616) 209-4039.